duangle/scopes/doc/dataformat.rst

 or bindable name.
 Symbols may contain any character from the UTF-8 character set except whitespace and any character from the set ``#;()[]{},``.
 A symbol always terminates when one of these characters is encountered.
 Any symbol that parses as a number is also excluded.
-Like strings, symbols are stored as zero-terminated string arrays and share almost all string API functions.
+Two symbols sharing the same sequence of characters always map to the same value.

 Here are some examples for valid symbols::